AGTA Code of Ethics

 - An AGTA member shall satisfy its financial obligations on time in accordance with the terms of the transaction.

-- Each AGTA member, when sending or shipping any merchandise it does not own, shall obtain and pay for insurance from the carrier of such shipment in an amount equal to the full insurable value of such merchandise.
+- Each AGTA member, when sending or shipping any merchandise it does not own, shall ensure that full insurance is in effect of such shipment in an amount equal to the full insurable value of such merchandise.

 - If an AGTA member acts as an agent in a transaction, such member shall not accept any commission, rebate, or profit on the transaction made for the agent's principal or owner, without the prior knowledge and written consent of such principal or owner.

 - All AGTA members acknowledge and agree that the title to any merchandise does not pass on a memorandum until and unless a bill of sale is issued and executed by the consignor.

 - If the consignor demands the return of any merchandise upon the expiration of the agreed or deemed time period of a memorandum, then the consignee shall have the option of either (i) remitting to the consignor within one business day payment in full for the merchandise; or (ii) returning the merchandise to the consignor within one business day.
 Upon receipt of a payment in collected funds, the consignor shall thereupon issue, execute and deliver to the consignee a bill of sale.